ArslandTeam/docs.arsland.ru/docs/en/basic/rule_minecraft.md

 ## 4. Claiming (Privat)

-The creator of a private claim has the right to blacklist any player by entering the player’s nickname into the claim name with the tag ЧС:"nickname" (e.g., ЧС:fRUmtix).
+&emsp;The creator of a private claim has the right to blacklist any player by entering the player’s nickname into the claim name with the tag ЧС:"nickname" (e.g., ЧС:fRUmtix).
-The claim creator has the right to enforce their own rules within their claim.
+&emsp;The claim creator has the right to enforce their own rules within their claim.
-Private claim rules do not override server rules.
+&emsp;Private claim rules do not override server rules.
-Maintain a comfortable distance from neighbors when claiming land and building.
+&emsp;Maintain a comfortable distance from neighbors when claiming land and building.
-Claiming structures that have "lootr" chests is allowed only 1500 blocks away from coordinates 0 0 0.
+&emsp;Claiming structures that have "lootr" chests is allowed only 1500 blocks away from coordinates 0 0 0.
-Claiming is prohibited on the following structures: Fortress (End portal), Nether Fortress.
+&emsp;Claiming is prohibited on the following structures: Fortress (End portal), Nether Fortress.